New Advanced Neurofunctional Curriculum: Important Message from Dr. Alejandro Elorriaga Claraco

 Dear Manual Medicine Practitioner and Neurofunctional Acupuncture Colleague:

-Today I am very happy to present to you the New Advanced Neurofunctional Curriculum that will lead to your certification as a Neurofunctional Sports Performance Practitioner (when you complete the four courses presented below).
+Today I am very happy to present to you the first part of the New Advanced Neurofunctional Curriculum that will lead to your Certification as a Neurofunctional Sports Performance Practitioner (when you complete the four courses presented below).

 Meanwhile, this essential curriculum presented throughout four three-day courses is the synthesis of my best work of the last decade, empirically validated by the successful treatment of hundreds of athletes by myself and an elite group of graduates and instructors from the McMaster University Contemporary Acupuncture Program.
 The strategies and techniques developed and refined throughout this process are the ones presented and practiced throughout the four courses of this New Curriculum.

 Professional excellence to me means mastery of one’s trade, and like mastery in any complex discipline, it requires a long life commitment.